cunybpl/nycet_pnp/src/content/guides/soos/chilled-water-supply-temperature-reset.md

 The annual energy consumption of a water-cooled chilled water plant with a CHWST reset SOO is the sum of the energy for each component system for each hour of the year.
 The model used must consider the hourly cooling loads and facility operations, outdoor conditions, operating parameters of the systems in the plant, and operation of associated AHU plant.
 Due to the highly interactive nature of the water-cooled chilled water plant, a detailed plant model or whole facility energy model is needed to estimate annual consumption, based on the actual operational parameters and measured energy consumption of the various systems and components.

 ## Further Reading

 - ASHRAE (2018).
 ASHRAE Guideline 36-2018, High Performance Sequences of Operation for HVAC Systems.
 Atlanta, GA: ASHRAE.

 - ASHRAE (2019).
-ASHRAE Handbook: HVAC Applications.
-Atlanta, GA: ASHRAE.
-- ASHRAE (2019).
 ANSI/ASHRAE/IES Standard 90.1-2019, Energy Standard for Buildings Except Low-Rise Residential Buildings.
 Atlanta, GA: ASHRAE.

 - ASHRAE (2020).
 ASHRAE Handbook: HVAC Systems and Equipment.
 Atlanta, GA: ASHRAE.

 - Cai, J.; Kurtulus, O.; Braun, J.E.
 (2016).
 "Experimental Performance Investigation of Cooling or Heating Coil Valves and Their Impact on Temperature Controls."
 International Refrigeration and Air Conditioning Conference, West Lafayette, IN. http://docs.lib.purdue.edu/iracc/1800

 - Fisher Controls (2005).
 “Control Valve Handbook.” https://www.emerson.com/documents/automation/control-valve-handbook-en-3661206.pdf.

 - Davis, G. (2016, August 15).
 HVAC codes and standards: cooling and energy efficiency.
 Consulting-Specifying Engineer. https://www.csemag.com/articles/hvac-codes-and-standards-cooling-and-energy-efficiency/

 - PNNL (2012).
 “Large Commercial Buildings: Re-tuning for Efficiency - Air Handling Units: Pre-Re-Tuning and Trending and Re-Tuning.”
 PNNL-SA-85063. https://buildingretuning.pnnl.gov/documents/chapters/ch5_air_handling.pdf
-- Taylor, S.T.
-(2002).
-“Degrading Chilled Water Plant Delta-T: Causes and Mitigation.”
-ASHRAE Transactions, Vol. 108, Pt.
-1. Atlanta, GA: American Society of Heating, Refrigerating and Air Conditioning Engineers.

 - Trane (2016).
 “Multiple-zone VAV systems - Finding the Right Balance for VAV Energy Savings.”
 Trane Engineers Newsletter, Vol. 45-3.

 - Fisher Controls (2017).
 “Dead Band Plus Hysteresis Estimation with ValveLink Diagnostics.” http://www.documentation.emersonprocess.com/groups/public/documents/bulletins/d103549x012.pdf

+## Footnotes

+[^1]: ASHRAE (2019).
+ASHRAE Handbook: HVAC Applications.
+Atlanta, GA: ASHRAE.

+[^2]: (Taylor 2013) - this was not in the list but appears in the text.

+[^3]: Taylor, S.T.
+(2002).
+“Degrading Chilled Water Plant Delta-T: Causes and Mitigation.”
+ASHRAE Transactions, Vol. 108, Pt.
+1. Atlanta, GA: American Society of Heating, Refrigerating and Air Conditioning Engineers.

+[^4]: (Katipamula et al., 2007) - this was not in the list but appears in the text.